 However, there are a number of routes, operated by partner airlines, which can boost your status credit haul quickly year round, even without a promotion to leverage.
 This includes trans-Tasman Emirates flights and LATAM’s Sydney – Auckland route which can often be booked quite cheaply.

 History of Qantas double status credits offers

 The current double status credit offer is the first for 2019.
-In 2018 when Qantas has released an unprecedented three public double status credit offers.
-The offer history was:
+In 2018 Qantas released an unprecedented three public double status credit offers:

 - February 2018